ibm-cloud-docs/sap-reference-architecture/sap-ra-architecture.md

 ## SAP systems
 {: #sap-systems}

 The SAP systems (Advanced Business Application Programming (ABAP), Java, and SAP HANA) have a granular set of authorization objects for user management.
 Because of this, only remote access from desktops or other front-end devices to the {{site.data.keyword.cloud_notm}}-based environment need to be set up.
 No end user access needs to be granted and managed in the cloud environment.
-There might be several users with different responsibilities who need access to a database through a specific GUI, on a command-line level, or the latency restrictions that require Remote Desktop Protocol-based access.
-To manage this type of remote access, a "jump host" can be deployed in the environment to serve as a central point of access for these types of scenarios.
-Apart from these specific requirements, users have access to the cloud-based systems within your corporate network and don't need to be administered in any specific way.
+There might be several users with different responsibilities who need access to a database through a specific GUI, a command-line, or have latency restrictions that require Remote Desktop Protocol-based access.
+To manage this type of remote access, a "jump host" can be deployed in the environment to serve as a central point of access for these scenarios.
+Apart from these specific requirements, users have access to the cloud-based systems within your corporate network and do not need to be administered in any specific way.

 ## Network
 {: #network}

 Any device in an {{site.data.keyword.cloud_notm}} environment can be ordered with a choice of internal and optional external LAN access.
 The external address is a routable public IP address and should be handled with care.
 The internal address is determined by the ordered VLAN and chosen from a sub-range of 10.0.0.0/8 for the VLAN.
-By ordering multiple VLANs, different environments or traffic types can be segregated as per your network design and security requirements.
+By ordering multiple VLANs, different environments, or traffic types, can be segregated as per your network design and security requirements.

 While a public interface with a configured firewall can cover some scenarios-for example, a short term, rapid prototyping proof of concept with non-critical data-a firewall device should be considered for most cases.
 The example reference architecture maps a production scenario, so public network interfaces are out-of-scope.